wirepair/autogcd/README.md

 Finally, you can use the tab.WaitFor method, which takes a ConditionalFunc type and repeatedly calls it until it returns true, or times out.

 For example/simple ConditionalFuncs see the [conditionals.go](https://github.com/wirepair/autogcd/tree/master/conditionals.go) source.
-Of course you can use whatever you want as long as it matches the ConditionalFunc prototype.
+Of course you can use whatever you want as long as it matches the ConditionalFunc signature.

+### Navigation Errors
+Unlike webdriver, we can actually determine if navigation fails.
+After tab.Navigate(url), calling tab.DidNavigationFail() will return a true/false return value along with a string of the failure type if one did occur.

+### SSL Errors

 ### Input